romene/Naturaily-netlify/_posts/2019-01-30-x-tools-for-vuejs-in-2019.md

 <iframe src="https://ghbtns.com/github-btn.html?user=baianat&repo=vee-validate&type=star&count=true&size=large" frameborder="0" scrolling="0" width="160px" height="30px"></iframe>

 VeeValidate is a validation library that is similar to HTML5 validation.
-It allows you to valudate HTML5 inputs as well as custom Vue components.
+It allows you to validate HTML5 inputs as well as custom Vue components.
 On top of that, VeeValidate has some neat features such as async validation, delayed (debounced) validation, form localization and many more!

 <br>